 Fixed income instruments are totally toast for the next four and possibly eight years.
 Indeed, the list of reasons is so long that I'll have to list them one by one.

-1) The hallmark of Trump’s economic policy revealed so far is to lift the economy out of the mire by launching a massive round of deficit spending.
+1) The hallmark of Trump's economic policy revealed so far is to run the economy hot by launching a massive round of deficit spending.

 Independent analysis predicts that the US national debt could rise by as much as $10 trillion over the next decade.

 That's what a massive tax cutting, spending rises gets you.

 Even if the Federal Reserve does nothing, this unprecedented issuance of new government paper will crowd out private borrowers and drag interest rates upward, to the detriment of bond prices and borrowers everywhere.

 2) The bond market was already in trouble well before the election.
 Prices peaked in July 2015, and have been steadily eroding since.
 Every bond position I have strapped on since then has been from the short side.

 This was because the world was assigning a growing probability of a long series of Fed interest rate hikes.

 You could see this in the way bank shares traded, which started moving off of multiyear bottoms during the same time period.

 All the election did was pour gasoline on a small fire that was just starting to build.